Joseph Favre: Early years

 Joseph Favre was born on 17 February 1849 in Vex, in the canton of Valais in Switzerland.
 He was the illegitimate child of Victor Leblanc, a Catholic priest, and Madeleine Quinodox.
 He was orphaned as a young child and only received primary education.
 Although he wanted to train as a doctor, the local lawyer who raised him told him that, because of his humble origins, he had to choose between becoming a priest or learning a manual trade.
 When he was aged 14, he was sent as an apprentice cook to an aristocratic family in Sion, the capital of Valais.
 After his three-year apprenticeship, he moved to Geneva to work in the Hôtel Métropole, and at the same time took science classes at the University of Geneva.

 Favre was ambitious to become a master chef.
 In 1866, he went to Paris to broaden his experience.

 He worked at La Milanese, a famous restaurant on the boulevard des Italiens, and then for the Maison Chevet, a well-known Parisian traiteur and caterer, which had been founded by Hilaire-Germain Chevet shortly after the French Revolution.
 It supplied food and chefs for major functions in Paris and throughout Europe.
 According to Favre, "Chevet was not simply the supplier [of food] to French high society, but also to the high priests of European finance.
 An array of cooks, respected, respectful, and well-disciplined, would execute magnificent work."

 In the summer of 1867, he went to Chevet's Kursaal restaurant in Wiesbaden, reputedly one of the best in Europe.
 He worked during the next two years at the Taverne Anglaise in Paris, at the Royal Hotel, and the Hamburg Restaurant in London, and, after returning to Paris, at the Hôtel de Bade, the Café de la Paix, and then the Café Riche under the direction of Louis Bignon (1816–1906).

 Political activist

 The Franco-Prussian War began in July 1870.
 Joseph Favre enlisted in Giuseppe Garibaldi's army of the Vosges.
-After peace came in 1871, Favre began a routine where he worked in hotels in the season, then spent the winters in Geneva, where he audited courses at the university.
+After peace came in 1871, Favre began a routine where he worked in hotels in the season, then spent the winters in Geneva, where he attended courses at the university.
 From 1873 to 1879, he worked in a number of fine restaurants and hotels in different parts of Switzerland.

 He mixed in anarchist and socialist circles and became a friend of Élisée Reclus, Arthur Arnould, Jules Guesde, and Gustave Courbet.